simontran7/dev-notes/src/computer-systems/memory.md

 #### Cache Addressing

 Cache is made of small chunks of memory copied from main memory, where a single chunk is called a **cache line**, typically capable of each storing **64 bytes**.
-The cache can only load and store memory in multiples of a cache line (i.e., the data transfer unit of a cache line is a cache line).
+The cache can only load and store memory in multiples of a cache line (i.e., the data transfer unit is a cache line).

 Each cache line consists of three sections: the **valid bit**, the **tag**, and the **data block**.